 Under the NRMP All In Policy, any program registering for the Main Residency Match® must register and attempt to fill all positions through the Match or another national matching plan.
+The Policy applies to those positions a program wishes to fill, which may be fewer than the number of positions for which the program is accredited.
 Programs planning to participate in the Match cannot offer positions outside the Match prior to program director registration and program activation.
 If a position is offered outside the Match prior to program registration and activation, the program is ineligible to enroll in the Match unless the program has been granted an exception to the All In Policy by the NRMP for the position in question.

 Positions the All In Policy Applies To

 The All In Policy applies to positions for which the NRMP offers matching services:

 - All PGY-1 positions as well as all PGY-2 positions in specialties accredited to begin at either the PGY-1 or PGY-2 level, regardless of whether the program begins in the PGY-1 or PGY-2 year